 Many cases of megaloblastic anemia present with pancytopenia, ie, reduced levels of all the three formed elements of blood.
 In such cases, besides anemia, total leucocyte count (TLC) and platelet count are also reduced.

 It is decreased due to the destruction of fragile and abnormal megaloblastic erythroid precursors (intramedullary hemolysis) resulting in ineffective hematopoiesis.

 It is usually elevated.

 Polychromatic RBCs, nucleated RBCs, and megaloblasts can also be seen.
-Presence of megaloblasts is the hall mark of megaloblastic anemia.
+The presence of megaloblasts is the hall mark of megaloblastic anemia.